Table of Contents

 If you do not know the history of your used vehicle and are experiencing problems with your vehicle, call us to get a free consultation and a free vehicle history check.

 Undisclosed History of Accidents, Damage, Taxi or Rental Use, etc.

 If you bought a used car and later discovered it was previously involved in an accident, was damaged, was used as a taxi or a rental, or was previously stolen, you will most likely have a claim against the used car dealership or the person who sold you the car.
-Call us for a free case review and a consultation.
+Call us to speak to a dealer fraud attorney and get a free case review.

 Undisclosed Material Defects